tj2354/bisc/bisc_visual_cortex_traveling_wave/README.md

 ### 3. Supporting functions for traveling wave analysis
 Supporting functions to run the notebook TW_Code.ipynb are in par_funcs.py.
 The core funciton here is par_funcs.circ_lin_regress, which implements the circular-linear regression model.

-The output from the traveling waves analysis were given to the dimeinoality reduction analysis and decoding analysis.
+The output from the traveling waves analysis were given to the dimensionality reduction analysis and decoding analysis.
 ### 4. WaveCNN Transformer Pipeline & Dimensionality Reduction Analysis
 Overview
 --------